mailpile/Mailpile/README.md

    * A way to pageinate through search results
    * A more efficient incremental indexer
    * A way to view/extract messages/attachments
-   * A way to assign/edit/remove tags to messages
+   * A way to assign/edit/remove tags (including read/unread/inbox)
+   * A way to create filters for auto-tagging messages
    * The ability to compose and send e-mail, and replies
-   * Move everything to $HOME/.mailpile or a sane Windows alternative
+   * Move everything to `$HOME/.mailpile` or a sane Windows alternative
    * Meaningful settings and a way to load/save them
+   * A shell scripting interface for automation
    * An XML-RPC interface to the search engine
    * A pretty UI on top of said XML-RPC interface